 "We have closed Sweet Cakes.
 We appreciate everyone's continued prayer and support," the post said.

-CNS News reported that the couple was left "financially crippled" following their legal battle with Rachel and Laurel Bowman-Cryer.
+reported that the couple was left "financially crippled" following their legal battle with Rachel and Laurel Bowman-Cryer.

 In 2013, the Kleins refused to make a cake for the Bowman-Cryers when they discovered the wedding was for a same-sex couple.

 Rachel had previously purchased a cake for her mother - a "raspberry fantasy cake" - and wanted the same one for her wedding, the Oregonian reported.

 The bakers said their refusal was prompted by religious beliefs, causing them to become the face of the "religious liberties" movement.